centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-controlm-restapi.md

 ## Prerequisites

-To monitor, a user with read privileges on the Automation API is required.
+To monitor, a user with read privileges on the Control-M [Automation API](https://docs.bmc.com/docs/automation-api/918/) is required.

 ## Setup